 If you feel private student loans are necessary, it’s important to compare lenders for rates and repayment terms.
 Be mindful that private lenders don’t allow for deferment and/or forbearance.
-NerdWallet provides a list of the 6 Best Lenders for 2018.
+NerdWallet provides a list of the 7 Best Private Student Loans of 2020.

 You don’t have to accept all the student loans offered in your student’s financial aid package.
 You can decline any loans offered each year financial aid is awarded.
 Many students sign on the dotted line at the financial aid office each year, without paying enough attention to the total amount they’re borrowing and what that means for what they’ll be required to repay each month after graduation.

 Your student should stay on top of their loans, knowing the full amount borrowed, interest rates and repayment terms.
 In a previous CollegiateParent article on this topic, Jodi Okun of College Financial Aid Advisors recommended that students not borrow more than they expect to earn their first year out of college.
 “For example, if a student expects to make $45,000 their first year working out of college, a good rule of thumb for the student is not to borrow more than $45,000 for their entire college education.”